lexa5575/RagCore/README.md

 - Activate the environment
 - Install all Python dependencies
 - Install Node.js dependencies
+- **Install MCP server globally as `rag-mcp-server`**
 - Create necessary directories
 - Set up initial configuration

-Step 2: Setup Node.js Dependencies
-cd mcp-server
-npm install
-cd ..

-Step 3: Configure Local LLM
+Step 2: Configure Local LLM

 Install LM Studio or Ollama
 Download meta-llama-3.1-8b-instruct model
 Start local server on http://127.0.0.1:1234 (LM Studio) or http://localhost:11434 (Ollama)

-Step 4: Add Documentation to documentation/ Folder
+Step 3: Add Documentation to documentation/ Folder
 Add any documentation you want to search through to the documentation/ folder.
 The system will automatically detect the technology based on the folder name you choose.
 For example:

 documentation/python_docs/ for Python documentation